bokkypoobah/TopSecrets/README.md

-# Read-Only Offline Crypto Device Recipe
+# Recipe To Create A TopSecrets Read-Only Offline Crypto Device

 **Work in Progress**